oottppxx/enigma2/plugins/README.md

 * [ReStart](https://github.com/oottppxx/enigma2/tree/master/plugins/restart) is a trivial plugin that stops/starts the current service.
 No more need to zap out/in.

-* [Ritalin](https://github.com/oottppxx/enigma2/tree/master/plugins/ritalin) is an experimental plugin, use at your own risk!

 * [Subway](https://github.com/oottppxx/enigma2/tree/master/plugins/subway) is a plugin to display subscription info, if the service supports it; it should work for both XCAPI and VAPI.

 Typically, the README files for each plugin/script will provide the necessary information